 While distinct from American Religious Rejectionism, many forms have syncretized with humanism.

 There are some interesting aspects to American religious rejectionism that make it quite different from other religions.
 Besides the obvious point that the rejectionist defaults to a belief in nonexistence, the rejectionist also tends to have issues with religion and faith.
 Yet there is just as much faith required to sustain their religioid beliefs.
 This results in a complex system of ideology used to simply reconcile their own faith with the rejection of faith.
 Many of the ideological components addressed above are relied up, not so much for the belief that there are no gods and afterlives itself, but rather to reconcile the opposition to faith based world views with the extensive faith of defaulting to belief in nonexistence, even when there is no evidence in one direction or the other.
+This also results in a lot of double-speak where the Religious Rejectionoist simultaneously claims that a religious position is false while also suggesting that he or she has made no such claim.

 A final point to me made is that any attempt to study the religiosity of the American Religious Rejectionist comes with a great deal of opposition by the people being observed, at least if discussions of their religiosity occur.
 Unlike with other religions, since the religoius rejectionist essentially rejects the validity of religion, being identified as religious causes a significant amount of anxiety and resistence.
 Furthermore, the discussions have largely been in online forums.
 This may have skewed the results to a degree.
 Again, a survey would be useful in further identifying how widepsread and standardized American Religoius Rejectionism is.
 The survey would just have to limit how much the assertion of religiosity is made apparent, which may result in some ethical challanges.